AkshayK25/AkshayK25/README.md

-## HEY , I'M AKSHAY & WELCOME TO MY GITHUB PROFILE 👋
+## HEY , WELCOME TO MY GITHUB PROFILE 👋
-### < A FRONTEND DEVELOPER & A COMPETITIVE PROGRAMMER >
+### < A FRONTEND DEVELOPER & A COMPETITIVE PROGRAMMER 🎯>

-##

 ![github](https://github.com/AkshayK25/AkshayK25/blob/master/hero.gif)

-### “Driven by great challenges and learning opportunities, I look forward to combining technical knowledge with interpersonal skills.”
+###  ⚡ Driven by great challenges and learning opportunities, I look forward to combining technical knowledge with interpersonal skills ⚡

 A responsible person with skills in leadership and co-ordinating with others on technical and non-technical projects throughout the journey of academic excellence so far.
-A team player with effective communication skills and dedicated to work untill it get pass the finish line and meets highest standards.
+A team player with effective communication skills and dedicated to work untill it get pass the finish line and meets highest standards
 <!--
 **AkshayK25/AkshayK25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.